 The small intestine digests nutrients and absorbs them into blood vessels.
 Such nutrients include proteins, fats, and carbohydrates.

-The large intestine (also called the large bowel) is made up of the colon and rectum and is connected to the small intestine.
-The small intestine (also called the small bowel) is where nutrients—including proteins, fats, and carbohydrates—are digested and absorbed into blood vessels.
-Remaining food that cannot be digested moves from the small intestine to the large intestine, specifically to the colon, which absorbs water from the waste and stores the waste until the next bowel movement.
+Remaining food that cannot be digested moves from the small intestine to the colon.
+The colon absorbs water from the waste and stores the waste until the next bowel movement.

 Types of colostomy

 There are several types of colostomies.
 Each is named for the section of the colon in which it is needed.